Easy RV Recipes for Life on the Road

 - In a food processor or blender, pulse beans with 1 cup water until a chunky puree forms.
 If you don’t have a blender, you can use a potato masher or the back of a wooden spoon to smash the beans.

-- Place 1 tablespoon of olive oil in a pot on medium-high heat, then saute onion and garlic for 1-2 minutes, or until onions are translucent and fragrant.
+- Place one tablespoon of olive oil in a pot on medium-high heat, then saute onion and garlic for 1-2 minutes, or until onions are translucent and fragrant.

-- Pour bean mixture into your pot, followed by remaining ingredients: chili powder, salt, cilantro, lime juice, and cayenne.
+- Pour bean mixture into your pot, followed by the chili powder, salt, cilantro, lime juice, and cayenne.

 - Allow soup to simmer just until it is hot and bubbly.
-If you aren’t serving your soup right away, and you find it is starting to dry out, feel free to add a splash of hot water if it starts to get too dry.
+If you aren’t serving your soup right away, you can add a splash of hot water if it starts to get too dry.